 Please click here to view a comprehensive resource on Respondus tools, and COVID-19 Respondus considerations and alternatives.

 For additional questions, virtual drop-in training and assistance is available via our COVID-19 website.
 Our Virtual Faculty Instructional Technology (FIT) Center is open for virtual consultations and can be reached via zoom at sdsu.zoom.us/my/sdsuits

 How do I link my course to Gradescope?

 When you set up a Gradescope account, you will be asked a number of questions, one being which learning management system to connect to Gradescope.
-After you set up your account, you are able to go into course settings and scroll down to see the ability to link your Canvas course and/or your Blackboard course.
+After you set up your account, you are able to go into course settings and scroll down to see the ability to link your Canvas course and/or your Canvas course.
 NOTE: If you were not using Gradescope at the beginning of the semester, please visit the Virtual FIT Center to see if this is an ideal option for your class.